Our courses are suitable for practitioners, educators, and organisations seeking reflective professional development rather than clinical training.

 Primarily designed for Early Years and education settings, this course is also suitable for workplace, care, and community environments.

-This Level 1 course is a small-group, experiential CPD and personal development course exploring listening-led sound awareness, embodied and responsive sound playing, and ethical integration within wellbeing and personal practice.
+Level 1 is a small-group, experiential course offered as reflective Continuing Professional Development (CPD) and personal development.
+It explores sound awareness, embodied and responsive playing, and thoughtful integration of sound within wellbeing and personal practice.

-Rather than teaching therapeutic techniques or prescriptive methods, the focus is on how sound is listened to, played, and responded to — personally and in relation to others — with emphasis on sensitivity, pacing, restraint, and awareness.
+Rather than teaching therapeutic techniques or prescriptive methods, the focus is on how sound is listened to, played, and responded to — personally and in relation to others.
+Emphasis is placed on sensitivity, pacing, restraint, and awareness, supporting careful and ethical engagement with sound.

-Participants work hands-on with sound and instruments in a listening-led, embodied way, developing responsive playing grounded in observation and felt sense rather than performance or outcome.
+Participants work hands-on with sound and instruments through listening, observation, and felt sense, developing responsive playing that prioritises relationship and context rather than performance or outcome.

-Including qualified and insured yoga teachers, movement practitioners, and those working in supportive, non-clinical settings, who wish to gently and ethically integrate listening-led sound awareness and foundational playing within their existing scope of practice.
+Including qualified and insured yoga teachers, movement practitioners, and those working in supportive, non-clinical settings who wish to integrate sound gently and ethically within their existing scope of practice.

 For practitioners, this course may be used as reflective Continuing Professional Development (CPD), subject to individual insurance terms and organisational policies.